After a motorcycle accident, your motorcycle will be towed to an impound yard, autobody shop, or motorcycle shop.

 If the storage charges become excessive because you did not pay to remove your motorcycle from the impound yard and your motorcycle has not yet been sold, you may not be able to get back 100% of the cost.

-This is because you have an obligation to “mitigate” (make less severe) the damages which the defendant is responsible to reimburse you.
+This is because you have an obligation to “mitigate” (make less severe) the damages for which the defendant is responsible to reimburse you.

-If The Impound Yard Sells Your Motorcycle
+If the Impound Yard Sells Your Motorcycle

 You may not be able to sue for damage to your motorcycle or towing and storage charges if you do not pay to get your motorcycle out of the impound yard and your motorcycle gets sold!

 A property damage lawsuit in Brooklyn, for damage to a truck, towing, and storage fees was thrown out of court because the owner didn’t pay the storage fees.
 The Appellate Division of the New York Supreme Court threw out the lawsuit when the towing and impound yard “seized and disposed” of the truck “to cover the storage costs.”

 The Appellate Division said that the plaintiff failed to preserve the vehicle when the defendant had a right to inspect it, Delmur, Inc. v School Constr.
 Auth.
 174 A.D.3d 784 (2d Dep’t 2019).

 How Much Can a Shop Charge You For Towing and Storing Your Motorcycle?